muhammada86/portfolio-template/README.md

 2. Go to [Vercel](https://vercel.com/) and import your repository.
 3. Follow the instructions to deploy.
+4. You will have to add resend API value in Vercel Environment Variable

 Your portfolio will be live in minutes!